Classroom Expectations and Policies

 • Small toys

-2. Compliment chain (every time students receive a compliment as a class, they will receive a link on the chain and when it gets to the floor they will get a popcorn or pizza party in class).
+2. Compliment Marble Jar (when the class receives a compliment, a marble will be placed in the jar and when the jar gets full the class will have a popcorn or pizza party in class).

 3. Positive feedback.